RiccardoFoglio/Obsidian-Vault/SDP/Mass-Storage Systems.md

 	- FC : Fibre Channel
 Most common: SATA
-NVM much faster than HDD, new interface is called NVM Express NVMe connecting directly to PCI bus Data transfers on a buss carried out by special electronic processors called controllers (or Host-Bus Adapters, HBAs)
+NVM much faster than HDD, new interface is called NVM Express NVMe connecting directly to PCI bus Data transfers on a bus carried out by special electronic processors called controllers (or Host-Bus Adapters, HBAs)
 - Host controller on the computer end of the bus, device controller on device end
 - computer places command on host controller, using memory-mapped I/O ports